Learning By Doing

 |Links||Course moodle, LSF|

 The goal of this course is to acquire basic conceptual and practical skills in developing physical user interfaces for interactive devices and objects.
 These user interfaces extend interaction beyond a screen and leverage the benefits of physical interaction in the real-world.
 Examples comprise wearable fitness trackers, interactive furniture, or computer-augmented lego bricks for children.
 Students will learn about the conceptual basics of physical user interfaces.
 They will learn how to use microcontrollers, sensors, and actuators to make objects and devices interactive.
 They will learn what methods and techniques exist for prototyping of physical user interfaces and learn to apply them in the user-centered design process.
-Furthermore, the class will cover principles, technologies, and interaction techniques of wearable user interfaces, a class of physical user interfaces which is just about to hit the mass market and a very active field of ongoing research and development.

 - Conceptual basics of physical user interfaces: Ubiquitous computing, tangible interaction, embodied interaction